umpolungfish/noseeum/README.md

 ## OVERVIEW

-**Primary Function:** Execute Unicode smuggling attacks including Trojan Source, homoglyph substitution, and invisible character encoding to hide malicious code in plain sight.
+**Primary Function:** Execute Unicode smuggling attacks including Trojan Source, homoglyph substitution, and invisible character encoding to hide malicious code in plain sight

-`noseeum` is a modular offensive security framework designed for executing Unicode-based attacks
+`noseeum` is a modular offensive security framework for executing Unicode-based attacks

-`noseeum` allows the user to encode their payload in the same/similar fashion as exhibited in the "GlassWorm" malware of late 2025
+`noseeum` encodes their payload in the same/similar fashion as exhibited in the "GlassWorm" malware of late 2025

-`noseeum` consolidates a range of advanced obfuscation and exploitation techniques into a single, extensible command-line interface
+`noseeum` employs a range of obfuscation and encoding techniques into an extensible CLI

 ## NOSEEUM IN ACTION